rpastijn/UpgradeTo19cHOL/lab100/content.md

 >
 > If you do not get the option to click `Yes`, please execute the script mentioned in the window as root user in a terminal environment.

 The installer will now start to create the new CDB database with its PDB.
-This can take between 20 and 40 minutes.
+This will take between 20 and 40 minutes.

-If this is a instructor-led class (either on-site or through a Live-Virtual-Class system) ** Please inform your instructor that you are waiting for the database install to finish ** so he/she can keep track of the progress of the installs and perhaps continue with presentations if everybody is waiting.
+If this is a instructor-led class (either on-site or through a Live-Virtual-Class system) **Please inform your instructor that you are waiting for the database install to finish** so he/she can keep track of the progress of the installs and perhaps cntinue with presentations if everybody is waiting.

 After the database creation has finished, the following screen (or similar) will be displayed: